datacommonsorg/docsite/api/sheets/get_property.md

 ### Required Arguments

 * `dcids`: A list of [Place](/glossary.html#place) nodes, identified by their [DCIDs](/glossary.html#dcid).
 * `property`: The property whose value you are interested in,  such as “name” for the name of a node, or “typeOf” for the type of a node.
-If you aren’t sure what properties are available for a particular DCID, you can use the [Data Commons Knowledge Graph](https://datacommons.org/browser/) to look up the DCID of interest and see what properties it is associated with.
+If you aren’t sure what properties are available for a particular DCID, you can use the [Data Commons Knowledge Graph](https://datacommons.org/browser/){: target="_blank"}. to look up the DCID of interest and see what properties it is associated with.

 ## Returns